UltraEngine/Documentation/CPP/Entity_SetRenderLayers.md

 | Parameter | Description |
 |---|---|
 | renderlayers | bitwise flag indicating which render layers the entity should appear in |

+## Remarks

+The default render layers value is 1.